 Premium Zink Paper vs. Non-Premium

 Each brand wants to make money.
-Since you can use any brand in your device, each brand is going to package their paper to make it look the best.
+Since you can use any brand of Zink paper in your device, each brand is going to package their paper to make it look the best.
 Some brands may list it as “premium”; this is just advertising.
-All Zink paper is the same, so there is no difference if you buy the “premium” labeled box or not.
+All Zink paper is compatible with all Zink products regardless of brand.

 Printable Photo Sizes Available

-With only one manufacturer of Zink photo paper, there are not a lot of options for printable picture size.
+With only one manufacturer of Zink photo paper, there are only a few options for printable picture size.
 The most common size is 2 inches by 3 inches.
 If you print with a border, the image is squeezed down to 2 inches by 2 inches.
-The Polaroid Pop gives you pictures that are 3.5 inches by 4.25 inches, but that is still quite small.
-Regardless, these cute sized photos are perfect to trade with friends or to decorate a locker or desk with, but not ideal for hanging above your mantle.
+However, there are larger options that use larger Zink film like the Kodak Mini Shot 3 Retro that lets you print images up to 3 x 3 inches and the Kodak Smile that prints images up to 3.5 inches by 4.25 inches.

-Most, but not all, of the cameras come with an SD card that saves your photos.
-If you capture an inspiring image, you can always take the SD card to a local drugstore or go online to have it printed on traditional photo paper if sizing is an issue.
+Most, but not all, of the Zink cameras come with an SD card that saves your photos.
+If you capture an inspiring image, you can always take the SD card to a local drugstore or go online to have it printed on traditional photo paper if you’d like a larger image.

 Best Zink Paper Options

-The following are various top-rated Zink paper options from different brands to match your accompanying printer or instant camera.
-The prices might change over time but here is a general idea of the cost for each size and amount:
+The following are various top-rated Zink paper options from different brands to match your Zink compatible printer or instant camera.
+Keep in mind that all Zink paper is compatible with all Zink products regardless of brand.
+The prices might change over time but below is a general idea of the cost for each size and amount:

 Polaroid Zink Paper